Vercel Deployment Guide

 Get Your API Key

-Sign up for IssueCapture and retrieve your widget API key from the dashboard
+Sign up for IssueCapture and grab your widget API key

 • Go to issuecapture.com/signup and create a free account

-• Connect your Jira instance via OAuth
+• Connect your Jira instance via OAuth (about 30 seconds)

-• Navigate to the Widgets page and create a new widget
+• Open the Widgets page and create a new widget

 2

-Add Environment Variables in Vercel
+Add the env var in Vercel

-NEXT_PUBLIC_ISSUECAPTURE_API_KEY
+NEXT_PUBLIC_ISSUECAPTURE_API_KEY # Next.js

 # Value: